lukeab/k8s-local-dev-env/README.md

 ### Recommendations

+#### libnss-myhostname

-By installing the `libnss-myhostname` package, you can use *.localhost domains, on linux(`Ubuntu`), however golang tools like `argocd` do not default to the libc DNS resolution, so reliability of this is up for testing.
+By installing the `libnss-myhostname` package, you can use *.localhost domains, on linux(`Ubuntu`).
 This can be used to resolve any depth of subdomains prefixed in front of `.localhost` to `127.0.0.1` so you can reference services by hostnames in your local dev environment.

+**NOTE**
+:exclamation: however golang tools like `argocd` do not default to the libc DNS resolution, so reliability of this is up for testing

+#### k8slens.dev

 Another useful tool is the [k8slens.dev](https://k8slens.dev/) app which can be used to easily view your local dev environment kubernetes cluster and any other configured kubernetes clusters you may want to visually inspect or operate.